amejiarosario/amejiarosario.github.io/source/_posts/angular-todo-mean-stack-node-mongodb-typescript-tutorial.md

 > [e81ddb8](https://github.com/amejiarosario/angular-todo-app/commit/e81ddb8) - Creating a proxy in Angular to talk to the API server

-### Using HTTP Client to talk to server
+### Using HTTP Client to talk to the server

-To talk to the server we are going to use the `HttpClient` module.
+To talk to the server, we are going to use the `HttpClient` module.

 Let's go to the app.module and let's import it: